nasa-jpl/open-source-rover/mechanical/body/README.md

 ![step 1](images/diff_step1.jpg)

-Connect the turnbuckle to the 7-bar linkages with an M4x20 socket head screw and lock nut, and to the second hole from the end of the U channel with an M4x16 button head screw and lock nut.
+Connect the turnbuckle to the 7-hole bar linkages with an M4x20 socket head screw and lock nut, and to the second hole from the end of the U channel with an M4x16 button head screw and lock nut.
 Repeat for other side.

 ![step 2](images/diff_step2.jpg)